 How is strategic and exit planning different?

-A good exit planning includes a forward thinking personal and financial plan for business owners themselves.
-Strategic planning for enterprises only focus on the enterprise itself with the goal of maximizing shareholders’ earnings.
-However, the scope of a good exit plan includes business plan, owners’ personal plan (life after business ownership), and owner’s financial plan (pre-tax and after-tax personal and estate planning).
-This is an important distinction for business owners who desire to achieve personal, physical and financial freedom.
-To learn more, schedule a free consultation using the button on top of this page.
+A good exit plan includes a forward-thinking personal and financial plan for business owners themselves.
+Strategic planning for enterprises only focuses on the enterprise itself with the goal of maximizing shareholders’ earnings.
+However, the scope of a good exit plan includes a business plan, the owner’s personal plan (life after business ownership), and the owner’s financial plan (pre-tax and after-tax personal and estate planning).
+This is an important distinction for business owners who desire to achieve personal, physical, and financial freedom.
+To learn more, schedule a free consultation using the button at top of this page.

 Benefits of exit planning